AsahiLinux/AsahiLinux.github.io/content/blog/2026/02/15-progress-report-6-19.md

 Users of certain webcam applications, most notable GNOME's Camera app, have been reporting severe issues with webcam support since day one.
-Doing some initial debugging on this pointed to it being a an issue with GNOME's app, however this turned out not to be the case.
+Doing some initial debugging on this pointed to it being an issue with GNOME's app, however this turned out not to be the case.
 The Asahi OpenGL driver was actually improperly handling planar video formats.
 The ISP/webcam exports planar video framebuffers via V4L2, which must then be consumed and turned into